Big Dragons Never Die

 Actually it is a controversial statement to say that "Big dragons never die".
 Sometimes they die with a bang.

-The proverb reflects the fact that a big group that stretches across the board (dragon) has a lot of possibilities to either form two eyes or to get engaged in a semeai that is easily won because the group is so big.
+The proverb reflects the fact that a big group that stretches across the board (dragon) has a lot of possibilities to:

 As with all proverbs it is just a hint and does not replace actual reading.

 It is believed also that a side that has only one group wins the game.

 There is a practical application of this proverb.
 Don't let two weak groups connect, because while they are disconnected they are weak, but two connected weak groups are much stronger.
 As always, there are exceptions :)